kiffoh/messaging-app-mongoDB/README.md

 - 📱 **Direct Messages**: One-to-one private conversations

 # Quick Start
-The website is live on [https://messaging-app-client-eight.vercel.app/]().
-Use the credentials to explore the features of the full-stack application:
+The website is live on [https://messaging-app-client-eight.vercel.app/].
+Log in with the provided credentials to explore the features of the full-stack application:
 - **username**: guest
 - **password**: iamaguest